The bi-dimensional Directed IDLA forest: Shape theorems

+\begin{Rk} Let us shortly explain why the approach used to obtain logarithmic fluctuations in the shape theorem for $A_n[\infty]$ in Subsections \ref{subsec:lowerbound} and \ref{subsec:upperbound} fails when considering $A^*_n[\infty]$ (and therefore $A^\dag_n[\infty]$) instead of $A_n[\infty]$.
+In what follows, we denote by $\eta$ the initial configuration of $A^*_n[\infty]$, {\it i.e.}

 and we simply write $A(\eta)$ instead of $A_n^*[\infty]$ to make explicit the dependence in $\eta$.
 Given a realization of $\eta$, we recall that $M_r(\eta, B)$ (resp. $W_r(\eta,B)$) denotes the number of random walks (resp. particles) with initial configuration $\eta$, that hit $B$ before or when they exit $R_r$.
-The proof of Theorem~\ref{th:ShapeTh}, (ii) will be sketched because it relies on a simple adaptation of the proof of Theorem~\ref{th:ShapeTh}.